 -Aung Sun Myint Steven, Coordinator of Karenni Social Development Center

-The Karenni Social Development Center (SDC) provides access to a successful training program with classes in Human Rights, Democracy, International law, computer, and English.
+The Karenni Social Development Center (SDC) provides access to a successful training program with classes in Human Rights, Democracy, law, environment, computer, and English.
 SDC trains young refugees to become advocates in non-violent social change.

 SDC is supported by grants from American Jewish World Service, Refugees International Japan, Open Society Institute and is recognized by Burma Volunteer Programs.
 We are a partner organisation of EarthRights International and our advanced course is conducted jointly with them.
 The Curriculum Project and Mote Oo Education provide in-kind donations of textbooks.